 6. Oily poo

-If your poo appears oily, floats and is difficult to flush, it may mean that you’re not adequately absorbing nutrients from your food or making bile or enzymes to digest food effectively.
-Other common symptoms of malabsorption include gas, abdominal cramps, diarrhoea, weight loss and indigestion.
+If your poo appears oily, floats and is difficult to flush, it may mean that you’re not adequately absorbing nutrients from your food (malabsorption) or making bile or enzymes to digest food effectively.
+Other common symptoms of malabsorption include excess gas, abdominal cramps, diarrhoea, weight loss and indigestion.

 ‘There are a number of reasons for this,’ explains Dr McClymont.
 ‘If this happens with your poo, it’s best to chat with a GP.’